UBNanosatLab/startracker/camera_simulator/README.md

 `pip install PyOpenGL PyOpenGL_accelerate "PyVRML97==2.3.0a4" simpleparse numpy "OpenGLContext==2.2.0a3"`
 `pip install pydispatcher pillow PyDispatcher PyVRML97 OpenGLContext`

-If you are using Windows you will need to do a few more steps First download and install pygame *2.7.msi using the link below
+If you are using Windows you will need to do a few more steps.
+First download and install pygame *2.7.msi using the link below

 [Pygame *2.7.msi link](http://www.pygame.org/download.shtml)